gentoo-audio/audio-overlay/README.md

 emerge --sync
 ```
 - You're all set.
 Go and install a package :)

+## Contact

+Join us at #proaudio-overlay at irc.freenode.org

 ## Problems?
 If you run into problems please [create an issue](https://github.com/gentoo-audio/audio-overlay/issues/new) or send a pull request if you already know how to fix it :)